SELECTION OF QUESTIONS AND ANSWERS

-Wudang Taijiquan was developed by Zhang San Feng, who graduated from the Shaolin Monastery in Henan.
+Wudang (pronuced like /wu-tang/ in English) Taijiquan was developed by Zhang San Feng, who graduated from the Shaolin Monastery in Henan.
 At first it was not called Wudang Taijiquan; it was called Shaolin Kungfu.

 To differentiate it from the Shaolin Kungfu practiced at the Shaolin Monastery in Henan, it was called Wudang Shaolin Kungfu.
 Gradually it was shortened to just Wudang Kungfu.

-A few hundred years lster a scholar-general, Chen Wang Ting, used the Taiji principles of yin-yang to explain the philosophy of Wudang Kungfu.
+A few hundred years later a scholar-general, Chen Wang Ting, used the Taiji principles of yin-yang to explain the philosophy of Wudang Kungfu.
 Hence it was called Taijiquan, meaning Taiji or Cosmos Kungfu.

 To differentiate the two styles of Taijiquan practiced on the Wudang Mountain and at the Chen Family Village, the terms Wudang Taijiquan and Chen Style Taijiquan were used.
 Later, Yang Style Taijiquan developed from Chen Style, and Wu Style and Sun Style developed from Yang Style.